Shak2000/GuessingGames/README.md

 - 🎯 **Interactive Feedback**: Users can mark guesses as correct or incorrect
 - 🔄 **Learning System**: AI learns from incorrect guesses to make better subsequent attempts
 - 💭 **Detailed Explanations**: Each guess includes both the person's name and reasoning
+- 📝 **Concise Overview**: 50-75 word summary of each person's life and achievements displayed in a styled yellow box
 - 📸 **Automatic Image Extraction**: Beautiful Soup extracts person photos from Wikipedia pages
 - 📊 **Comprehensive Biographical Data**: Birth/death dates, places, and Wikipedia links
 - 👨‍👩‍👧‍👦 **Interactive Family Tree**: Displays parents, siblings, spouses, and children with clickable names for navigation